developmentseed/titiler/docs/src/advanced/endpoints_factories.md

-Tiler factories are helper functions that let users create a FastAPI router (`fastapi.APIRouter`) with a minimal set of endpoints.
+TiTiler's endpoints factories are helper functions that let users create a FastAPI *router* (`fastapi.APIRouter`) with a minimal set of endpoints.

+!!!
+Important

+    Most of `tiler` **Factories** are built around [`rio_tiler.io.BaseReader`](https://cogeotiff.github.io/rio-tiler/advanced/custom_readers/), which defines basic methods to access datasets (e.g COG or STAC).
+The default reader is `Reader` for `TilerFactory` and `MosaicBackend` for `MosaicTilerFactory`.

+    Factories classes use [dependencies injection](dependencies.md) to define most of the endpoint options.

-### BaseTilerFactory
+## BaseTilerFactory

+class: `titiler.core.factory.BaseTilerFactory`

-All **Factories** are built from an [abstract based class](https://docs.python.org/3/library/abc.html) which is used to define commons attributes and utility functions shared between all factories.
+Most **Factories** are built from this [abstract based class](https://docs.python.org/3/library/abc.html) which is used to define commons attributes and utility functions shared between all factories.

 #### Methods